andrevidela/Research-report/Activity.md

 - GNN
   - idea: abstract over the data structure used for convolution, use categorical morphisms to convert from one object to the other (derivable euclidean spaces and finite descrete graphs)

+# 08.03

+- [x] add rigcount to datacon and DCon
+- [ ] write small example where it matter
+- [ ] make the change to avoid copies when the rigcount = Rig1
+- [ ] get the rigcount from the parser when using letbindings
+- [ ] benchmark without the change
+- [ ] benchmark with the change

 # 06.03

 - [x] fix file read error on compiling the prelude